ToruIwashita/git-switcher.vim/README.md

 # git-switcher.vim

-Switching session based on git branch.
+git-switcher provide the save and load of the session based on the switching branches.
+If even outside the git working directory, management of session is possible.

 ## Installation